XRPLF/rippled/test/README.md

     debug_logfile: "debug.log"
   }, exports.servers.alpha);
   ```

 3. Create a rippled.cfg file for the tests.
   1. Run `npm test`.
 The tests will fail. **That is ok and expected.**
   2. Copy and/or rename the *tmp/server/debug/rippled.cfg* file to somewhere
   convenient.

+4. Set any rippled breakpoints.

-4. Start rippled in your debugger of choice with command line options
+5. Start rippled in your debugger of choice with command line options
 `-a -v --conf <your npm rippled.cfg>`.

-Set any breakpoints now.
-5. To skip any tests that you don't want to debug, especially if they modify the
+6. To skip any tests that you don't want to debug, especially if they modify the
 ledger, change `test(` to `test.skip(` in the .js file.

-6. Start your test(s) in the node-inspector debugger.
+7. Start your test(s) in the node-inspector debugger.
 (Note that the tests can be run without the debugger, but you will probably
 have problems with time outs or reused ledgers.
 Use at your own risk.)
   1. `node_modules/node-inspector/bin/inspector.js`
   2. `mocha --debug --debug-brk test/<testfile.js>`
   3. Browse to http://127.0.0.1:8080/debug?port=5858 in a browser supported
   by node-inspector (i.e. Chrome or Safari).

-7. If you would like to run multiple tests, you probably want to put
+8. If you would like to run multiple tests, you probably want to put
 a breakpoint in the following function:
   * File testutils.js -> function `build_teardown()` -> nested function
   `teardown()` -> nested series function `stop_server()`: When this is